 Because a formal meal is served course by course, side dishes are not used; an appetizer plate is offered only at casual meals.

 These plates are seven to nine inches wide and decorated with ornamentation.

 Most manufacturers call it a luncheon plate, as it can be utilized during casual or formal meals.
-Its purpose is quite varied, as snacks, cakes, appetizers, and sweets can be served on dessert plates.
+Its purpose is varied, as snacks, cakes, appetizers, and sweets can be served on dessert plates.

 This plate is commonly served with a teacup.
 A saucer plate has a diameter of approximately 10 inches, with an indentation in the center to prevent the teacup from moving around.

-A lot of users pour hot tea or coffee from the cup into the saucer; the increased surface area helps prevent exposure to burns.
+Many users pour hot tea or coffee from the cup into the saucer; the increased surface area helps prevent exposure to burns.